 With shores, mountains, small towns, and urban hubs, there’s a reason in every season to visit New Jersey.
 Beachgoers flock to the shore between Memorial Day and Labor Day, with June being the best bet, since July and August can bring stifling and humid heat.
 In the autumn, the Garden State shows off its color palette with peak fall foliage from late September in the north to early November in the south.
 Winters can be a mixed bag — snowy periods alternate with chilly sunny days.
 Spring brings back the garden views, especially at April’s Cherry Blossom Festival in Branch Brook Park, with 4,000 trees—surpassing Washington, D.C.’s collection in volume and variety.

-What are the top things to do in New Jersey?
+Top things to do in New Jersey

 Liberty State Park